Favicon

 Build metadata

-Comma-separated list of tags to categorize the build.
+tags Array No Comma-separated list of tags to categorize the Build.
 E.g. staging, sprint-42, hotfix.

-Release notes or description of changes in this build.
+changelog String No Release notes or description of changes in this Build.
 Supports plain text.

 Notifications